 Figure 1: Returns on Surplus

-After consistent declines since 2010, median returns have begun to stabilize at around 4% and even show signs of recovery.
-We will see this trend across much of the data we examine.
+After consistent declines since 2010, median returns have stabilized at 4-5% and even show signs of recovery.
+We will see this pattern across many of the statistics we examine.
 One factor is a modest turnaround in premium volume noted in 2017 (Figure 2) after several years of declines, thanks to strengthening economic conditions.

 Figure 2: Growth in Net Written Premium

-Meanwhile, on the reserving side, the trend of consistent favorable development each year, which served as the foundation of strong underwriting returns in many recent years, has potentially begun to stabilize (Figure 3), after years of shrinking (less negative = less favorable) reserve releases.
+Meanwhile on the reserving side, the trend of consistent favorable development each year, which served as the foundation of strong underwriting returns in many recent years, has stabilized (Figure 3), after years of shrinking (less negative = less favorable) reserve releases.

 Figure 3: One-Year Reserve Development Divided by Net Premium Earned